 “No.” My mom waves her hand.
 “She makes sure he doesn’t do anything strenuous.
 It’s mostly just feeding and watering.
 She does the rest when she gets home.”
 I mumble a response, not really wanting to continue talking.
 I just want to go to bed and sleep for the next few days.

 “You take this to your room and then get some rest.
 We can talk more in the morning.”
 My mom hands me a sandwich and some chips and motions for me to head upstairs.

 I trudge my weary body up the stairs to my room.
-It hasn't changed at all.
-It still looks like a college boys room.
-I don't bother undressing before I flop on my bed and drift to sleep.
+It hasn’t changed at all.
+It still looks like a college boys’ room.
+Posters on the wall of rock groups I used to like.
+Dark blue walls with matching sheets and curtains.
+I don’t bother undressing before I flop on my bed and drift to sleep.